tonipes/galiot/README.md

 # Galiot
-> Lightweight IoT swarm host designed to be easily customizable.
+> Lightweight IoT swarm host.

-Galiot is currently in heavy development.
+Galiot is designed to be centralized access point for your IoT device network.

 ## API